-Grass-fed and grass-finished meats are the ultimate option when it comes to the beef options that you’ll see in the marketplace.
+Grass-fed and grass-finished meats are the ultimate options when it comes to the beef options that you’ll see in the marketplace.
 It essentially means that the cows are 100% grass-fed, and ate nothing but grass their entire lives!
-Happy happy cows, with incredibly nutrient dense meats.
+Happy happy cows, with incredibly nutrient-dense meats.

-Organic means is that the animal in question was fed organic feed – which is great, but it’s also noteworthy that the diet could be 100% grain based.
-Organic cows also must not be given antibiotics or growth enhancing hormones, and farmers must supply outside access for their cows, and document that no pesticides or fertilizers were used on their farm or land for the past 3 years.
-In terms of budget friendly terms to look for, organic is a great one to look for if you can’t do fully grass-fed/grass-finished meats, and a great first step to move towards when learning how to buy grass fed and pastured meats on a budget.
+Organic means is that the animal in question was fed organic feed – which is great, but it’s also noteworthy that the diet could be 100% grain-based.
+Organic cows also must not be given antibiotics or growth-enhancing hormones, and farmers must supply outside access for their cows, and document that no pesticides or fertilizers were used on their farm or land for the past 3 years.
+In terms of budget-friendly terms to look for, organic is a great one to look for if you can’t do fully grass-fed/grass-finished meats, and a great first step to moving towards when learning how to buy grass-fed and pastured meats on a budget.

 PRIORITIZING PROTEINS TO BUDGET

 This is where it can get a little tricky because every person and family is going to have to choose what works for We can make some general recommendations.This section will focus on prioritizing your protein when purchasing it for at-home meals, mostly because my prerogative is that when eating out, you do the best you can with what you get and don’t worry too much about the impact of an occasional meal out.